ShanHuang-ec/shanhuang-ec.github.io/index.md

 I am a PhD candidate in Economics in the Department of Firms and Markets at the [DIW Berlin Graduate Center] and at the [Berlin School of Economics].

 My research interests are in health economics and applied microeconometrics.
 I am particularly interested in the intersections of health economics with behavioral economics, the digital economy, and empirical industrial organization.
-I currently work on topics related to physician behavior and antibiotic prescribing and resistance.
+I currently work on topics related to physician decision-making and antibiotic prescribing and resistance.

 I am also affiliated with the [University of Copenhagen] and [BCCP Berlin].